 Book a private appointment with a local pharmacist today to discover treatment options

-Any area of skin can be affected.
+Any area of skin can be affected by vitiligo.
 However, the most common sites involved are the face, neck, hands, wrists and scalp.
 Other common sites include the nipples and genitals.
-It can also affect areas where there are body folds, such as the armpits or groins.
+Vitiligo can also affect areas where there are body folds, such as the armpits or groins.
 It may occur in places where the skin has been injured in the past (cuts, burns or other skin conditions).

 Very rarely, vitiligo can affect your whole body.
 This is called universal, or complete, vitiligo.

 Small areas of milky-white skin usually develop first.
-The contrast between the vitiligo skin and normal skin varies.
-In fair-skinned people it may only be noticeable in summer when normal skin tans.
+The contrast between vitiligo skin and normal skin varies.
+In fair-skinned people, it may only be noticeable in summer when normal skin tans.
 The contrast is more noticeable in darker-skinned people.

 The course and severity of vitiligo vary from person to person.
 Sometimes a few small patches develop slowly and progress no further.
 Sometimes a number of patches develop quite quickly and then remain static for months or years without changing.
 However, it is quite common for the white patches gradually to become bigger and for more patches to appear on other parts of the body.
 Large areas of the skin may eventually be affected.

 There is no way of predicting how much of the skin will eventually be affected when the first patch develops.
 The white patches are usually permanent.
 Rarely, some patches of vitiligo may regain their colour (re-pigment) and return to normal.